Protea Banks shark diving South Africa

 These dives are conducted as multilevel drift dives along a deep offshore reef, with strong currents and blue water ascents.

 No bait is used.
 Divers drift naturally and observe sharks in their environment.
+Reef dives follow the structure of the offshore reef.
+Divers drift along ledges and pinnacles, encountering sharks naturally as they move through the current.

 👉 Explore our reef diving Protea Banks experience